 The next time you buy a pair of leather shoes, find out if the manufacturer also produces leather cleaners.
 There are generic brands, of course, but certain shoes, like designer leather footwear, may require specific products.
 Before cleaning, take out the shoelaces and any other removable components.
 Next, get rid of dirt and dust using a soft-bristled brush.
 Take a suitable leather shoe cleaner and apply it over the entire surface of each shoe.
 You can also use saddle soap if it’s easier to come by.
 Work your way through the leather using the same soft-bristled brush, paying special attention to areas that are scuffed.
 Let the shoes dry for about 20 minutes before moving to the next step.

-Just like your skin and hair, leather becomes dry after cleaning.
-Conditioning is, therefore, an indispensable part of ensuring your shoes look great.
+Just like your skin and hair, leather becomes dry after cleaning, since it also requires care like skin care & hair care.
+Conditioning them is, therefore, an indispensable part of ensuring your shoes look great.
 Using a soft cloth, apply a dollop of leather conditioner to shoes and rub in a gentle circular motion.
 Remove any excess and let it set in.

 Once your leather shoes are nice and moisturised, it’s time to get down to polishing.
 Lanolin-based beeswax polish is ideal.
 Get a top-quality polish, if possible, and choose a colour that matches your shoes.
 Light-coloured footwear can be shined with neutral-coloured polish if you can’t find one that matches the hue.
 Use a soft brush or a cloth to apply the polish, leave it to set for a couple of minutes, and shine your shoes using the same brush/cloth.